• 1. SGREEN Recycle at School

 "School Group" Competition Procedure

-2. Submit the recyclable quantity records once every academic term (December 2024 and May 2025).
+2. Submit the recyclable quantity records once every academic term (1-12 December 2025 and 1-15 May 2026).
 Those records can be recyclable quantity record forms provided by contractors after on-site recycling, or the records shown in GREEN$ app after recycling at GREEN@COMMUNITY outlets by schools

-3. Submit all data on or before 31 May 2025
+3. Submit all data on or before 15 May 2026

 Please visit "Resources" for details.